 6. Take action immediately in a way that satisfies the message

-Reverse Therapy includes balance, variety and fun which sounds a far cry from anger management for migraines.
-But I believe that if you are happy in life, it is much easier to work on your angry patterns of behavior and reduce your triggers by learning different techniques to add to your anger management for migraines tool box.
+Reverse Therapy includes balance, variety and fun which fits perfectly in your anger management for migraines strategy.
+I believe that if you are happy in life, it is much easier to work on your angry patterns of behavior and potentially reduce your triggers by learning different techniques to add to your anger management for migraines tool box.

 Until next time, be well and be pain free,